term7/RaspberryPi-USB-Privacy-Gadget/README.md

 sudo cp ~/tools/CA/term7-CA.pem /home/term7/
 ```

 Now, on your Mac, open a new Terminal window and run the following command to securely copy the certificate to your Downloads folder.
-Once the transfer is complete, we immediately delete it from the Raspberry Pi standart user account:
+Once the transfer is complete, we immediately delete it from the Raspberry Pi standard user account:
 ```
 scp -P 8519 term7@192.168.77.1:term7-CA.pem ~/Downloads/ && ssh -p 8519 term7@192.168.77.1 "rm term7-CA.pem"
 ```